dhuan/mock/doc/source/shell_scripts.rst

 Environment Variables for Request Handlers
 ------------------------------------------

 A set of environment variables can be read from in response shell scripts in order to obtain useful information about the current request.
+Responses defined statically, like JSON, are also able to read varibles using the following
-Static responses (such as JSON) also have access to the same variables.
+format: ``${VARIABLE_NAME}``.

-Reading them is done through writing the variable name prefixed with a “\ :math:`" - for example ``\ MOCK_REQUEST_URL`.
-The following are the variables avaiable:
+Below is the list of available environment variables provided by `mock`:

 -  ``MOCK_REQUEST_URL``: The full URL. (ex:
    ``http://localhost/foo/bar``)